-And now the exercise-makes-us-happier theory is ofﬁcial.
-A recent study from the American College of Sports Medicine has shown that just one 30-minute exercise session can boost your mood and tackle depression.
+There's scientific evidence for the exercise-makes-us-happier theory too.
+A 2010 study from the American College of Sports Medicine showed that just one 30-minute exercise session can boost your mood and tackle depression.

 The study, published in Medicine & Science in Sports and Exercise, took 40 participants, all of whom had been recently diagnosed with depressive disorders but were not taking any form of antidepressant medication, and divided them into two groups: a control group that rested for 30 minutes and an exercise group that walked on a treadmill for 30 minutes.